 Windows 8 has by default two power plans, balanced and power saver.
 Sometimes OEM might have additional power plans based on the device you own.
-When you are travelling you can switch over to power saver.
+When you are travelling you can switch over to a power saver.
 Apart from just switching to power saver mode, you can even customize the power save mode to get more juice out of your battery.
-You can even create a custom power plan based on your needs that save the power.
+You can even create a custom power plan based on your needs that save power.

 2. Reduce Display Brightness: